William C. Sturtevant: Life

 Sturtevant argued for the importance of material culture in anthropology, particularly in incorporating the contents of museum collections.
 A list of his published and unpublished work is available at the National Anthropological Archives of the Smithsonian Institution.

 Family

-He was the eldest son of the geneticist Alfred Sturtevant.
-He was married to Theda Maw from 1952 to 1986; they had three children.
+He was the eldest son of the geneticist Alfred Sturtevant and brother of Harriet S. Shapiro.
+He was married to Theda Maw, daughter of Ba Maw, from 1952 to 1986; they had three children.
 Sturtevant remarried in 1990, to linguist Sally McLendon.
 Sturtevant died on March 2, 2007, from emphysema.